In this post you will learn …

 An article on the impartial government website, Energy.gov, puts it this way: “If you have old windows in your home, the best way to improve your home’s energy efficiency is to replace them with new, energy-efficient windows.”
 It goes on to say that for home renovators on tight budgets, storm windows are a good option.

-So, if your old windows aren’t too bad, installing good storm windows and weather-protecting the old ones will be your

-	cheapest, easiest option.
+So, if your old windows aren’t too bad, installing good storm windows and weather-protecting the old ones will be your cheapest, easiest option.

-	Replacing your old windows with new-technology, energy-efficient windows are the clear winner in long-term value, but

-	it’ll cost more up front.
-Choose proven brands, such as Stanek’s UltraExtreme vinyl replacement windows, that are
+Replacing your old windows with new-technology, energy-efficient windows are the clear winner in long-term value, but it’ll cost more up front.
+Choose proven brands, such as Stanek brand UltraExtreme vinyl replacement windows, that are durable, beautiful, and backed by a solid, limited lifetime material warranty and a two-year labor warranty.

-	strong, hard to hurt, lovely, and backed by solid, long-term warranties.
-Stanek has been a prominent leader in the

-	industry since the mid-1900s, and is now owned by Great Day Improvements, LLC.

 About Quality Low-Energy Replacement Windows

 When it’s time to replace, always take advantage of the situation by choosing EnergyStar-certified replacement windows.

-	All of Stanek’s windows, by Great Day Improvements, LLC, proudly bear the EnergyStar rating.
+All of Stanek brand windows, by Great Day Improvements, LLC, proudly bear the EnergyStar rating.
 Need help?
-Schedule a free

-	consultation with Stanek experts, with absolutely no obligation!
+Schedule a free consultation with Stanek experts, with absolutely no obligation!